dayton-outar/shillings/docs/README.md

 ## The Plan

 1. Complete Market Research (January 2024)
-   1. Get API information from JSE (January 17, 2024)
-   2. Outline value proposition for each buyer persona
+   1. Outline value proposition for each buyer persona
+   2. Make appointment to see IT Manager and Library
+   3. Visit "Stocks on the Rocks".
+Gather needs and frustration of brokers and listed companies.
    3. Determine [branding strategy](./BRANDING/)
 2. Complete Business Canvas (January 2024)
 3. Arrange focus group meeting for brainstorming and backlog discussion (January 2024)